Terms And Conditions

-3.1 All floor plans are drawn in accordance with the RICS guidelines (where stated on the specific floor plan) but it is the Client’s responsibility to confirm that the plan is a reasonably accurate representation of the property and Fourwalls shall not be responsible in the event that floor plans are not a reasonable representation of the property.
+3.1 All floor plans are drawn in accordance with International Property Measurement Standard (IPMS) (where stated on the specific floor plan) but it is the Client’s responsibility to confirm that the plan is a reasonably accurate representation of the property and Fourwalls shall not be responsible in the event that floor plans are not a reasonable representation of the property.
 Unless otherwise agreed in writing, all floor plans are intended to be used for marketing and layout purposes only and should not be used for valuations or structural alterations.
 Lease plans and architectural plans are intended for the use they were commissioned for.

 3.2 It is the Client’s responsibility to inform Fourwalls, at the time the Client places the order, of the size and scope of the survey which is the subject of the order and to specify any outbuildings and other structures that are to be included.

 3.3 When re-ordering copy plans from the Fourwalls archive it is the Client’s responsibility to confirm that the floor plan remains accurate and, if it does not remain accurate, to inform Fourwalls of any alterations to the property.

 3.4 Where floor plans are produced from Client sketches (Redraw) or re-drawn from other representations of the property, Fourwalls accepts no responsibility or liability for the accuracy of the floor plans or any areas calculated from them.